 Anything about the region that surprised you?

 The people—especially in Prague and Budapest.
 They’ve been through so much.
-When you think about Budapest, the Communist rule ended recently but today, the young people speak great English and are so nice and helpful.
+In Budapest, the Communist rule ended fairly recently.
 We had this one local guide in Budapest who really sticks out to me.
 She was wonderful and shared about her life and her parents and the hardships they’ve been through.
 They’re a very strong people.

 You and David make it a priority to fit trips into your life now—how has travel changed you?

-I walk around downtown New York City every day, and I see tourists from Europe all the time, sometimes struggling with a map or needing help on the subway or with directions.
+I walk around downtown New York City every day, and I see tourists from Europe all the time, sometimes looking at a map or needing help on the subway or with directions.
 Now whenever I see that, I stop them and ask if they need help.
 I think, “You helped me when I was in your country.”
 That’s one big way travel has changed me.
-Another is simply just appreciating the life we live in America more.

 You’ve been on a handful of Go Ahead Tours at this point.
 What’s your favorite part?